ebx-bundler/ebx/README.md

 ### Support for ES Modules (ESM)

 EBX provides native support for ES Modules (ESM).
-This makes it suitable for modern JavaScript and TypeScript development, allowing you to use the latest language features and module syntax.
+Allowing you to use the latest language features and module syntax.
 Instructions can be found in the [ES Modules](#es-modules)

-### Asynchronous Type Checking
+### Performance and Asynchronous Type Checking

+EBX is built on top of [Esbuild](https://esbuild.github.io/) and is faster than most other bundlers, including tsc and babel.

-EBX offloads type checking to a child process, enabling asynchronous type checking.
+Offloads type checking to a child process, enabling asynchronous type checking.
 This means you can continue working on your code without interruptions while EBX takes care of type checking in the background.

 ### Watch Mode